jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 fragmentation correctly.

-It should be noted that PCAP-NG files where the same packet is seen on multiple interfaces will not see duplicated packets, as interfaces are seggregated through the `InterfaceDescriptionBlock`.
+It should be noted that PCAP-NG files where the same packet is seen on multiple interfaces will not see duplicated packets, as interfaces are segregated through the `InterfaceDescriptionBlock`.

 ###### 2.4.2.2.6.
 DLT Packet Fragmentation by the Client